Winter Running: Run, Walk, Run - Warmups and Fuel That Work

 Background: Pacing in the Cold

-The Run-Walk-Run method, popularized by Jeff Galloway, is ideal for winter as it allows you to adjust for wind and icy patches without compromising your breathing.
-It is perfect for adapting Run-Walk-Run for real-world weather conditions.
-Regular activity improves sleep and mood, but proper preparation and layering are essential for safety.
+The Run-Walk-Run method, popularized by Jeff Galloway, works especially well in winter because it allows you to adjust for wind, icy patches, and changing conditions without feeling like the whole run is falling apart.
+It is ideal for adapting Run-Walk-Run for real-world weather conditions.
+Regular activity can improve sleep and mood, but proper preparation and layering still matter for safety.

 The 5-Minute Dynamic Warmup

 Avoid static stretching of cold muscles.
-Use this active approach to wake up joints before aerobic work:
+Use this active approach to wake up your joints and muscles before aerobic work:

-- Easy Walk (2m): Focus on nose breathing and loosening the shoulders.
+- Easy Walk (2m): Focus on relaxed breathing and loose shoulders.

 - Hips & Legs (1m): Small-range leg swings and hip circles.